silentorb/marloth-story/docs/general/general.md

 - Always plural.
   - There can be an over-arching villain that sort of represents all the others.
+    - This should be downplayed
+- Most major villains should be representatives for villainous forces
+  - Focus audience animosity toward the force, not the representative
 - Each major villain should represent a different ideology.
 - Villains rarely die.
   - And in death I mean permanent death without being resurrected as some kind of zombie.